-Traveling through Asia has probably been the best thing I could have done for myself as a young twenty-two year old.
+Traveling through Asia has probably been the best thing I could have done for myself as a young twenty-two-year-old.
 The highlight of traveling above everything else was the food.
 As I found in Asia, food is extremely specific to each country, and even different parts of one country will have their own signature dishes or snacks.
 While certain countries like Malaysia or South Africa do provide fusion food, meals typically characterize a place’s signature flare.

 Food has a deeper meaning to me than just being… food.
-It’s not only something we nourish ourselves with but also it touches upon important social and cultural factors one can see while travelling.
+It’s not only something we nourish ourselves with but also it touches upon important social and cultural factors one can see while traveling.

-Food in Asia is quite culture-specific and allows us to enjoy and experience the country, much more than if we were to just ‘get by’ through eating the food that we are familiar with while travelling.
+Food in Asia is quite culture-specific and allows us to enjoy and experience the country, much more than if we were to just ‘get by’ through eating the food that we are familiar with while traveling.

 While on a solo trip through Osaka and Kyoto in Japan, I decided to stay in a hostel for the first time ever.
 I met a French father and daughter in the hostel who were traveling through Japan for two weeks.
 She was young and full of energy, working as a school nurse and taking short international vacations whenever the time came.
-Her father on the other hand was an old fashioned, stiff and difficult to please man.
+Her father, on the other hand, was an old-fashioned, stiff and difficult-to-please man.

 Her biggest regret during the trip was that she couldn’t enjoy all the delicious local dishes.
 She said her father didn’t want to step outside of his comfort zone and try any Japanese food, and this made her quite upset.
 She liked trying new things and enjoying different food from around the world.

 I was totally blown away by this, considering myself to be a true travel foodie.
 I asked her what they could possibly eat for two weeks.
 She said their meals consisted of fried chicken, bread and pastries…not that exciting considering the insane amounts of mouth-watering Japanese food nearby.